Stefan Ambs, Ph.D., M.P.H.

 RESEARCH SUMMARY

-Dr. Ambs conducts integrative epidemiology studies of prostate and breast cancer with a focus on cancer health disparities and risk factors that alter tumor biology.
-His group utilizes epidemiological and translational research, and data science approaches, to identify exposures and related pathways that promote tumor development and progression and impact patient survival.
-The team seeks to improve disease outcomes among African Americans by gaining an insight into their risk factors and tumor biology, and how this knowledge can be harnessed to improve cancer prevention and inform new strategies for clinical management and therapy development.
-Current research approaches include the assessment of the tumor transcriptome, epigenome, metabolome, proteome, and mutational signatures, using advanced technologies, and seek to integrate the social environment.
+Dr. Ambs conducted integrative epidemiology studies of prostate and breast cancer with a focus on cancer health disparities and risk factors that alter tumor biology.
+His group utilized epidemiological and translational research and data science approaches to identify exposures and related pathways that promote tumor development and progression and impact patient survival.
+The team sought to improve disease outcomes among African Americans by gaining insight into their risk factors and tumor biology, and how this knowledge can be harnessed to improve cancer prevention and inform new strategies for clinical management and therapy development.
+Previous research approaches included the assessment of the tumor transcriptome, epigenome, metabolome, proteome, and mutational signatures, using advanced technologies, and sought to integrate the social environment.

 Areas of Expertise